marawan1805/React-Native-Light-Dark-Starter/README.md

 ### React Native Expo simple starter with full light dark theme control using async storage and context api.

+Note: To run android using React Native CLI, go to local.properties in the andriod folder and change USERNAME to your username depending on your os.

 </br>

 ## Screenshots